-Encoding: 0110 011a ffff ffff
+Encoding: 0110 011a fffff ffff

-Description: If f' = 0, the next instruction,

-fetched during the current instruction execution is discarded and a NOP is executed, making this a two-cycle instruction.
-If 'a' is 0, the Access Bank will be selected, overriding the BSR value.
-If 'a' is 1, then the bank will be selected as per the BSR value (default).
+Description: If 'f' = 0, the next instruction, fetched during the current instruction execution is discarded and a NOP is executed, making this a 2-cycle instruction.
+If 'a' is '0', the Access Bank will be selected, overriding the BSR value.
+If 'a' is '1', then the bank will be selected as per the BSR value (default).